 4 Module coordinator Prof. Dr. Christine Binzel 5 Contents The seminar gives an introduction to the economic history and development of Europe vis-à-vis the Middle East, in particular explanations for why the Middle East, once economically and scientifically advanced, fell behind Europe.
 The latter includes an examination of how Islam likely shaped the economic development of the Middle East.
 Throughout, the emphasis is on analysis rather than description.
 6 Learning objectives and skills Students (1) deepen their knowledge about and their understanding of the economic history and development of Europe vis-à-vis the Middle East, (2) work independently on a particular research topic, (3) engage with the academic literature and thereby strengthen their ability to critically read and assess applied work, and (4) improve their skills on how to structure and discuss academic work.
 Furthermore, by actively participating in class, students (5) learn how to apply peer review techniques and how to react on peer review - one of the most important instruments in scientific life.
 7 Prerequisites None.
-8 Integration in curriculum in curriculum semester: 2;4 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Written assignment Presentation (30 minutes) Written assignment (15 pages) and presentation (30 minutes) 11 Grading procedure Written assignment (67%) Presentation (33%) Written assignment (67 %), Presentation (33 %) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 Semester semester 15 Teaching and examination language english

-The class will draw on journal articles which will be made available via StudOn as well as on the following three books: Kuran, Timur.
+8 Integration in curriculum semester: 2;4 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Presentation/written assignment Written assignment (15 pages) and presentation (30 minutes) 11 Grading procedure Presentation/written assignment (100%) Written assignment (67 %), Presentation (33 %) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography The class will draw on journal articles which will be made available via StudOn as well as on the following three books:

+Kuran, Timur.
 2011.
-The Long Divergence: How Islamic Law Held Back the Middle East .
+The Long Divergence: How Islamic Law Held Back the Middle East.
 Princeton: Princeton University Press.

-16 Bibliography Platteau, Jean-Philippe.
+Platteau, Jean-Philippe.
 2017.
 Islam Instrumentalised: Religion and Politics in Historical Perspective.
 Cambridge: Cambridge University Press.

 Rubin, Jared.
 2017.
-Rulers, Religion, and Riches: Why the West Got Rich and the Middle East Did Not .
+Rulers, Religion, and Riches: Why the West Got Rich and the Middle East Did Not.
 New York: Cambridge University Press.

 1 Module name 87005 Internationale Entwicklungen im 21.
 Jahrhundert: Wo steht Lateinamerika in der Weltpolitik?
 International developments in the 21st century Where does Latin America stand in world politics?
-5 ECTS 2 Courses / lectures Sonstige Lehrveranstaltung: Ba/Ma-Vorl: Internationale Entwicklungen im 21.
-Jahrhundert: Wo steht Lateinamerika in der Weltpolitik?
-(2 SWS) 5 ECTS 3 Lecturers Julia Herrmann Jaime León González
+5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
+3 Lecturers -